Shock wave therapy

 Following shock wave therapy, there is usually a rapid improvement in symptoms.
 Patients who are treated for pain often experience a reduction in pain or even freedom from pain.

-What side effects can occur during the therapy?
+What side effects can occur during therapy?

 Make an appointment online now